chromium/chromium/docs/transcripts/wuwt-e01-pointers.md

 a pointer, but it can't be null.

 33:24 SHARON: So these do sound the most straightforward to use.
-So basically, if you're not sure - or your class members at least - any time you would use a native pointer or an ampersand, basically you should always just put those in either a `raw_ptr` or a `raw_ref`, right?
+So basically, if you're not sure - for your class members at least - any time you would use a native pointer or an ampersand, basically you should always just put those in either a `raw_ptr` or a `raw_ref`, right?

 33:45 DANA: Yeah, that's what our style guide recommends, with one nuance.
-So because `raw_ptr` and `raw_ref` interact with the memory allocator, they have the ability to be like, turn on or off dynamically at runtime.
+So because `raw_ptr` and `raw_ref` interact with the memory allocator, they have the ability to be like, turned on or off dynamically at runtime.
 And there's a performance hit on keeping this reference count around.
 And so at the moment, they are not turned on in the renderer process because it's a really performance-critical place.
-And the impact of security bugs, there is a little less than in the browser process where you just immediately get access to the whole system.
+And the impact of security bugs there is a little less than in the browser process, where you just immediately get access to the whole system.
 And so we're working on turning it on there.
 But if you're writing code that's only in the renderer process, then there's no point to use it.
 And we don't recommend that you use it.
 But the default rule is yes.
 Don't use a native pointer, don't use a native reference.
 As a field to an object, use a `raw_ptr`, use a `raw_ref`.
-Prefer something with less states, always, because you get less branches in your timeline.
-And then you can make it cost if you don't want it to be able to rebound to an object, if you don't want the pointer to change.
+Prefer `raw_ref` - prefer something with less states, always, because you get less branches in your timeline.
+And then you can make it `const` if you don't want it to be able to rebound to a new object, if you don't want the pointer to change.
 Or you can make it mutable if you wanted to be able to.

 34:58 SHARON: So you did mention that these types are ref counted, but earlier you said that you should avoid ref counting things.
-So
+So -

 35:04 DANA: Yes.